It's so hot in Mexico that howler monkeys are falling dead from the trees

 López Obrador acknowledged the heat problem — “I have never felt it as bad as this” — but he has a lot of human problems to deal with as well.

-By May 9 at least nine cities in Mexico had set temperature records, with Ciudad Victoria, in the border state of Tamaulipas, clocking a broiling 117 F (47 C).
+By May 9, at least nine cities in Mexico had set temperature records, with Ciudad Victoria in the border state of Tamaulipas clocking a broiling 47 C (117 F).

-With below-average rainfall throughout almost all the country so far this year, lakes and dams are drying up, water supplies are running out and authorities have had to truck in water for everything from hospitals to fire-fighting teams.
+With below-average rainfall throughout almost all the country so far this year, lakes and dams are drying up, and water supplies are running out.
+Authorities have had to truck in water for everything from hospitals to fire-fighting teams.
 Low levels at hydroelectric dams have contributed to power blackouts in some parts of the country.

 Consumers are feeling the heat as well.
 On Monday, the nationwide chain of OXXO convenience stores — the nation's largest — said it was limiting purchases of ice to just two or three bags per customer in some places.